Linearizability of Saturated Polynomials: Introduction and Statement of Results

-The following theorem is the main result of this paper, establishing Douady's conjecture for a class of polynomials. \begin{restatable*}{theorem}{JuliaSaturatedTheorem} Julia-saturated polynomials do not have exotic Siegel disks. \end{restatable*} Here a polynomial is \emph{Julia-saturated} if the number of infinite critical orbits in the Julia set equals the number of irrationally indifferent cycles, and critical orbits are equivalence classes of forward orbits of critical points, where two critical points $c_1$ and $c_2$ of a polynomial $P$ are equivalent if $P^m(c_1) = P^n(c_2)$ for some $m,n \ge 0$.
+The following theorem is the main result of this paper, establishing Douady's conjecture for a class of polynomials. \begin{restatable*}{theorem}{JuliaSaturatedTheorem} Julia-saturated polynomials do not have exotic Siegel disks. \end{restatable*} Here a polynomial is \emph{Julia-saturated} if the number of infinite tails of critical orbits in the Julia set equals the number of irrationally indifferent cycles.
+Here a \emph{critical orbit} of a polynomial $f$ is the forward orbit $\{ f^n(c) : n \ge 1 \}$ of a critical point $c$ of $f$, and a \emph{critical orbit tail} is an equivalence class of critical orbits where two critical orbits are equivalent if their intersection is non-empty.
+It is easy to check that this is indeed an equivalence relation, and that two equivalent critical orbits are either both finite (corresponding to periodic or preperiodic critical orbits) or both infinite.
+An \emph{infinite critical orbit tail} is an equivalence class of infinite critical orbits.

 As an illustration of this somewhat technical condition, the following corollary shows Douady's conjecture for two explicit families of polynomials. \begin{restatable*}{corollary}{MainCorollary} There are no exotic Siegel disks in the families $P_{c,d}(z) = z^d + c$ and $Q_{c,d}(z) = z + cz^{d-1} + z^d$ for $d \ge 2$ and $c \in \C$. \end{restatable*}